By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Short sleep triggers inflammatory responses that persist beyond the immediate sleep loss period
+• Short sleep triggers inflammatory responses that persist beyond the immediate sleep loss period, according to the Journal of Clinical Endocrinology & Metabolism study

 • Adults with elevated CRP face 34% higher cardiovascular event risk and 61% higher cardiovascular death risk